dde-labs/lmwn-kafka-pg-airflow/README.md

 ```

 > [!NOTE]
-> This assignment use python version `3.9` for testing.
+> This assignment use python version `3.9` and WSL Docker on Windows11 for testing.

 > [!NOTE]
 > Spark and Hadoop versions follow the versions as defined at [Spark Download Page](https://spark.apache.org/downloads.html)